 Even though we didn’t purchase him directly from a breeder, I’m playing a role in exacerbating the overpopulation issue of dogs around the world by not adopting him.

 After compiling this article, if I consider getting a pet in the future, I’ll never, I repeat, will NEVER buy—but instead adopt.
-And I hope that you’ll do the same.
+I hope that you’ll do the same.

 Okay, I know I’m coming in a little intense, and you’re probably already uncomfortable, but stick with me.